alexander-moore/alexander-moore/README.md

 ## I'm currently working on

+Multimodal Large Language Models:
+- Uploading code soon for adapting any image transformer and transformer language model into a multimodal-llm (MLLM)
+- Train a custom adapter to link the latent representations of the two token sequences
+- Potentially fine-tune with parameter-efficient fine-tuning (peft, LoRA)
+- Custom training pipeline for bootstrapping text-image pairs into <text, image, text>, <text, image>, <image, text> as an augmentation
+- Hosting as a Gradio or Huggingface space to demo

 Chemical Sensing:
 - Novel architectures for multitask learning + early classification of time series
 - Optimized preprocessing